African - American First Ladies of Distinction

 Leontyne Price

 Leontyne Price (b.
-1927), an opera singer, is widely regarded as the first to gain international acclaim as a professional opera singer.
-She made her stage debut at the San Francisco Opera House in 1957, and her debut at New York City’s Metropolitan Opera House in 1961.
+1927), an opera singer, is widely regarded as the first African American to gain international acclaim.
+She debuted at San Francisco Opera in 1957 and at New York’s Metropolitan Opera in 1961.

 Katherine Durham